15 Reasons for Slow Internet

 Quick Fix:

-• Log into your router settings and switch to a less crowded WiFi channel.
+• Log in to your router settings and switch to a less crowded WiFi channel.

 • If you have a dual-band router, switch your devices to the 5GHz band, which is usually faster and less congested than the 2.4GHz band.